About Ross Pfund

 COVID Employment Questions Answered

 Employees in Minnesota have plenty of questions in connection to the COVID-19 pandemic.
-Are you entitled to: sick leave for COVID-related reasons?
+Are you entitled to: Sick leave for COVID-related reasons?
 What can you do if your employer isn’t adequately protecting your workspace?
-Is working from a home office covered by the Americans with Disabilities Act?
-We recently caught up with employment lawyer David Schlesinger of Nichols Kaster in Minneapolis, who shed some light on these directives and concerns.
-What sorts of concerns are you hearing from …
+Is working from a home office covered by the Americans with Disabilities Act (ADA)?
+We spoke with employment lawyer David Schlesinger of Nichols Kaster in Minneapolis, who shed some light on these directives and concerns.
+What Concerns Are You Hearing From Employees About …

 How COVID-19 Is Affecting Family Law Matters